DUNE-DAQ/hdf5libs/docs/README.md

     GROUP Region-Group
       DATASET Element-Data
 ```
-Note that except for the "DUNEDAQFileLayout", the names of datasets and groups are not as shown, and instead are configurable on writing, and later determined by the attributes of the DUNEDAQFileLayout Group.
+Note that names of datasets and groups are not as shown, and instead are configurable on writing, and later determined by the attributes "filelayout_params".

 There are example programs in `app` -- `HDF5LIBS_TestWriter` and `HDF5LIBS_TestReader` -- that show how to use these classes in simple C++ applications. `HDF5LIBS_TestReader.py` shows how to read files using HDF5RawDataFile from a python interface.